 You might want to consider better ideas for the whole healthcare environment as well as health-centric technologies.

 How do we identify people in the very earliest stages of diseases such as cancer, diabetes, cardiovascular or mental health?
 Can we offer interventions before they show any symptoms?

 How could we use data to inform decisions – personally, regionally or globally?

-What role does Virtual Reality or Artificial Intelligence have in healthcare?
+What role does Virtual Reality or Artificial Intelligence have in the health space?

 How do we ensure healthy ageing?
-How do we make healthcare more efficient and more effective?
+How do we help make health more effective, accessible and sustainable?